 Nursing moms lose simple luxuries.

-Many mothers can’t produce their own milk or enough of it.
+Many mothers can’t produce their milk or enough of it.
 These moms will pay a lot of money to buy breastmilk from other lactating mommies because they believe in its benefits.
-Just because a mom may produce milk and not actually pay for the milk itself, breastmilk isn’t free.
-Far from it.
+Just because a mom may produce milk and not pay for it doesn’t mean breastmilk isn’t free—far from it.

-I know I, and many other nursing moms, would probably never trade their time and effort in breastfeeding for money.
+Many other nursing moms and I would probably never trade their time and effort in breastfeeding for money.
 But it sure helps a struggling, tired, sore, frazzled nursing mama when her efforts are acknowledged!
 So, good job, nursing mamas!
 Breastmilk isn’t free.
 Keep up the great work.